 Halfway through each term, instructors evaluate the academic progress of students in their classes.
 Instructors are provided with a form for reporting students who are doing unsatisfactory work (D or F) in their classes.
-The list is to be submitted to the Office of Admissions and Records (or their campus office) at mid-term through the Director of Academic Programs or Instructional Coordinator.
+The list is to be submitted to the Office of Admissions and Records (or their campus office) at mid-term.
 The list is compiled and distributed to the counselors and faculty advisors who are to provide academic counseling.